ObjectivePathology/zif/README.md

 The ZIF file structure is such that it does not require an image server to deliver image views, although an image server can provide increased performance, cacheing, security, annotations, static views, dynamic transcoding, quality/bandwidth control, image adjustments, and many other features.
 Basic functionality requires only a web server capable of supporting byte-range requests per [RFC 7233](https://tools.ietf.org/html/rfc7233).

-The format was conceived and developed in 2015 by [**Objective Pathology Services Ltd**](http://www.objectivepathology.com). and maintained and supported in conjunction with [**Zoomify Inc**](http://zoomify.com).
+The format was conceived and designed in 2012 by [**Objective Pathology Services Ltd**](http://www.objectivepathology.com)., and is maintained and supported in conjunction with [**Zoomify Inc**](http://zoomify.com), who provided initial development and real-world testing.

-ZIF comes in two flavors, Baseline and Advanced; Baseline is intended for easy implementation and wide compatibility, while Advanced takes inspiration from the more comprehensive TIFF Extensions subset to allow SubIFDs, simultaneous zoomable, focusable, and time-series data, and more advanced codecs.
+ZIF comes in two flavors: Baseline and Advanced.
+Baseline is intended for easy implementation and wide compatibility, while Advanced takes inspiration from the more comprehensive TIFF Extensions subset to allow SubIFDs, simultaneous zoomable, focusable, and time-series data, and more advanced codecs.
 All forms of ZIF can be manipulated with [libTIFF](http://simplesystems.org/libtiff)&nbsp;v.4.0 (circa 2011) and other libraries supporting BigTIFF.

 ### Why no "standard" TIFF 6.0 support?
 Since all zoomable images require tiles, many zoomable images are larger than the 64K&nbsp;&#10005;&nbsp;64K, 4&nbsp;GB TIFF&nbsp;6.0 limits, and since for browser interoperability either JPEG or PNG codecs not supported by baseline TIFF are required, even with a 32-bit TIFF&nbsp;6.0 Part&nbsp;2 implementation almost no existing software could read or write most images anyway; so to keep ZIF implementations simple and future-focused, only BigTIFF containers are permitted.